woodskevinj/sentimentsense-api/README.md

 # 💬 SentimentSense API – Real-Time Sentiment Analysis

-A lightweight **FastAPI-based sentiment analysis microservice** that classifies text as Positive, Negative, or Neutral using a trained NLP model.
+A lightweight **FastAPI-based sentiment analysis microservice** that classifies text as Positive, Negative, or Neutral using a hybrid NLP approach — combining a rule-based sentiment layer with a trained Logistic Regression model.
-This project demonstrates practical NLP deployment workflows for applied machine learning engineers.

 ---